win10sunvalley/win10sunvalley.github.io/README.md

-# win10sunvalley.github.io
+# Windows 10 Sun Valley Website
-The official Windows 10 Sun Valley website.
-Made by winbo.
+This repo has the source code of the website.
+It's also used for hosting.